SMSF trustee – individual or corporate? Know your options

 Make the right choice, understand the differences

-When you first set up your SMSF, you’ll be asked to choose between establishing your SMSF as using an individual or corporate SMSF trustee structure.
+When you first set up your SMSF, you’ll be asked to choose between establishing your SMSF by using an individual or corporate SMSF trustee structure.
 With an individual structure, each member acts as the trustee, but with a corporate structure, a company acts as the trustee and the members are directors.
-While an individual SMSF trustee may sound more straightforward than a corporate SMSF trustee initially, it may not be necessarily the most efficient option for you in the long term.
+While an individual SMSF trustee may sound more straightforward than a corporate SMSF trustee initially, it may not necessarily be the most efficient option for you in the long-term.

 How an individual SMSF trustee works